csbridge/csbridge2020/templates/en/projects/borderBox.md

 </center>

 ### Let's Move It
 Now let's see if we can get our box moving along the bottom of the screen.
 Make your `front_is_clear()` function return `True` for now.
 Then implement `move()` (hint: you may need to add some parameters!) to move the box one step to the east.
 A "step" is defined just like it is for Karel - move the complete size of the box, plus a gap.
 Use the constants to help you!
 Finally, add a call to `canvas.update()` in your `while` loop after calling `move()` - remember that we must update the canvas each frame in our animation.
+Also add a call to `time.sleep()` to make the animation slow enough so we can see it.

 <center>
 	<img style="width:300px" src="{{pathToRoot}}img/projects/borderBox/boxMove.png">